 Dear Debt Adviser,

 I have a charge-off account on my credit report.
-The question I have is that the account has been paid, but the account is still being reported as a charge-off and with a zero balance.
+The account has been paid, but the account is still being reported as a charge-off and with a zero balance.
 The original time frame for the loan has not ended yet.
 Is this accurate for them to report the account still as a charge-off, even though the debt has been paid?

-Does the statute of limitations pertain to the original debt, or does it restart every time the debt is sold?
-My debt is not from credit cards, it is from regular bills such as towing and utilities.
+Does the statute of limitations pertain to the original debt, or does it restart each time the debt is sold?
+My debt is not from credit cards.
+It is from regular bills such as towing and utilities.

 Dear Steve and Dianne,

 I wanted to answer both of you because many people confuse the time frame for keeping a debt on a credit report and the time frame for collecting a debt using the courts or the statute of limitations.
-So, I thought by answering your questions in the same column, I can make things more clear for the two of you and my readers.
+So, I thought by answering your questions in the same column, I can make things clearer for the 2 of you and my readers.
 Here goes.

-Steve, the charge-off will remain on your credit report for seven years.
-The Fair Credit Reporting Act states that negative items will stay on your credit report for seven years from the first date of delinquency resulting in the charge-off.
+Steve, the charge-off will remain on your credit report for 7 years.
+The Fair Credit Reporting Act states that negative items will remain on your credit report for 7 years from the first date of delinquency resulting in the charge-off.
 Typically, a debt is charged off once it is delinquent for 120 to 180 days.
-The original time frame for a loan -- such as five years, in the case of a car loan -- has no bearing on the length of time the delinquency will be reported in your credit file.
+The original time frame for a loan -- such as 5 years, in the case of an auto loan -- has no bearing on the length of time the delinquency will be reported in your credit file.